MEF-GIT/MEF-LSO-Presto-SDK/README.md

 * COPYRIGHT - [ will need a wording of the copyright message that applies to whole project ]
 * LICENSE - Contains a copy of the Apache 2.0 license.
 * MEF-NRP-IPS.docx
+* experimental - SDK content for unpublished MEF specifications
   * yang - Contains the MEF NRP YANG modules, including the ONF Transport API yang modules on which the MEF NRP API is based.
   * swagger - Contains the MEF NRP Swagger specifications.
   * examples - Contains example JSON API requests and Postman collections.
   * tutorial - A guide for getting started with the MEF LSO Presto SDK

 ## Reference Implementations